hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 Ok - the **actual** hardware is not code, but as soon as you turn it on, it's executing something.
 The Operating System is code.
 The hypervisor is code.
 The Private Cloud manager is code.
 The guest OS is code.
 The service running the application is code...

 Things get even more 'meta' from there...
-For example, we wrote some [Ansible](http://www.ansible.com) roles which **describe** a state of services consisting of a [Shibboleth IDP](http://shibboleth.net/) supported by an [OpenLDAP backend](http://www.openldap.org) containing identities of people who would like to use a service.
+For example, we wrote some [Ansible](http://www.ansible.com) roles which **describe** a state of services consisting of a [Shibboleth IDP](http://shibboleth.net/) supported by an [OpenLDAP backend](http://www.openldap.org) containing identities of people who would like to use a service[^IdPArticle].
 The authors  of this service are not the ones operating the various instances of it, and it's something that can be deployed by changing a few variables and at the push of a button.

+Consider now the roles involved in this.
+Previously, there was *The Expert*[^BOFH].
+All knowledge resided with this shadowy, reclusive individual and there was almost total isolation between them and their users.
+What we have now is a richer society of software developers, integration services, code reviewers, volunteer contributors... and the eventual operators and user.
+Now, the motivation for the developers to write generically-applicable code is dependent on having a wide deploy base; the overhead for developing integration services and code reviews similarly is only justifiable if there is a need for high-quality re-usable software, *etc*.
+In other words, this highly beneficial symbiotic relationship cannot happen in a vaccuum - it needs the right environment.

+Again, this is what SAGrid was supposed to be, and what "the project formerly known as SAGrid" should be within NICIS.

 ## Fork my infrastructure.

 Something astounding has happened in the last few years, arising from the convergence of the software development and IT operations commmunity, and the ability to virtualise resources: entire infrastructures can be "forked" from pre-existing ones.
-The rise of "social-coding" websites - most prominently [Github](http://github.com) has made writing and sharing code much easier and systematic, as well as providing an easy means of provenance.
+The rise of "social-coding" websites - most prominently [Github](http://github.com) has made writing and sharing code much easier and systematic, as well as providing an easy means of provenance, by tracking the network of forks and contributions of repositories.

 ## We, for one, welcome our new robot overlords.

+A last word on automation.

 # Conclusions and future work.